• Skip to primary navigation

 Notes

-• Make ahead - assemble casserole as directed.
+• Make ahead: Assemble casserole as directed.
 Before baking, cover and refrigerate for up to 1 day.
 On day of serving, bake as directed above.

-• Reheating leftovers - cover baked casserole and refrigerate for 1 to 2 days.
+• Reheating leftovers: Cover baked casserole and refrigerate for 1 to 2 days.
 Preheat oven to 300 degrees Fahrenheit and bake for 15-30 minutes, or until warmed throughout.

-• Cottage cheese can be blended in a food processor for a smooth texture, or substituted with heavy cream or half & half for a rich, smooth custard.
+• Texture: Cottage cheese can be blended in a food processor for a smooth texture, or substituted with heavy cream or half & half for a rich, smooth custard.

-• Optionally, top with chives before serving.
+• Optionally: Top with chives before serving.

 Nutrition Estimate